NOAA-GFDL/CEFI-regional-MOM6/docs/source/InputsOutputs.rst

    * - data_table
      - An ASCII file that is used to control external data forcing fields, such as surface forcings or river runoff

+The best practice when configuring a new simulation or tuning parameters is to make all changes in the MOM_override or SIS_override files.
+Not all parameters need to be specified within MOM_input, if no value is given the default will be used.
+See the MOM_parameter_doc file described in the next section to find the default value of the parameter.
+When using the MOM_override file to set a parameter which is not defined in the MOM_input file, it can be set as ``PARAMETER = Value`` within the MOM_override file.
+To override a parameter that is specified within the MOM_input file, the prefix ``#override`` must be included, so an overridden value would be specified as ``#override PARAMETER = Value``.
+Only one parameter per line should be specified within the override file.
+MOM and SIS input and override files follow the same formatting guidelines.

 The data_table is commonly formatted by specifying each of the fields in the order listed below, with a new line for each entry.

 | ``gridname``: The component of the model this data applies to. eg. `atm` `ocn` `lnd` `ice`.